sage-org/sage-org.github.io/index.md

 * [sage-client](https://github.com/sage-org/sage-client) is javascript client.

 ## Server
 The server [sage-engine](https://github.com/sage-org/sage-engine) is written in python.
 It understands natively a lartge part of the SPARQL language including triple patterns, Joins, Filters, Union projection .
-Data can be stored in HDT files, in a postgres database, or in a HBase database.
-It is easy to extend storage to other popular datastore such as Cassandra.
+Data can be stored in [HDT files](http://www.rdfhdt.org/), in a postgres database, or in a HBase database.
+It is easy to extend storage to other popular datastores such as Cassandra.
+Except HDT, all backends now support SPARQL 1.1 update.

 ## Web applications